Skip to content Accessibility statement

 Option modules

-You'll also choose one option module from the selection available to BA Music students.
+You will choose one option module available to students across the School of Arts and Creative Technologies.
+Examples can be found below.
+Some option module combinations may not be possible.
 Rather than being split by year, students from all years of the degree are taught together, giving you invaluable opportunities to meet and learn from other students on the course.
-We update these modules every year.
-Recent examples include:

 Music and Sound Recording